-This curriculum provides the same solid Medical Imaging education as the other options before, but allows for more flexibility to pursue other areas of interest through free electives.
+This curriculum provides the same solid medical imaging education as the other options before, but allows for more flexibility to pursue other areas of interest through free electives.

-Option 2: BS, Medical Imaging with a Minor in Management
+Option 2: BS, Medical Imaging, Management Minor

 This curriculum provides students with a strong background in the skills and theory necessary for supervisory or administrative positions.